rsksmart/RSKIPs/IPs/RSKIP240.md

 The cost of writing a rent timestamp to the trie is an unavoidable accounting cost of implementing storage rent.
 Lacking data to perform an accurate cost-benefit analysis, we adopt a heuristic and conservative approach.

 The cost of *updating* a value in a storage cell is 5000 gas (`SSTORE`).
-Meanwhile, a *value-transferring* `CALL` costs 9000 gas, which apart from a call stipend of 2300 gas, must also cover the cost of *two* account updates (the caller's and callee's).
-Thus, for account nodes and storage cells, the cost or re-writing data to state trie is around 4000 or 5000 gas.
-The cost for writing contract code to the trie is much higher - about 200 gas *per byte* is charged for `CREATE`.
+Meanwhile, a *value-transferring* `CALL` costs 9000 gas, which must cover the cost of *two* account updates (the caller's and callee's).
+Thus, the cost or re-writing data to state trie is around 4000 or 5000 gas.
+This is why, for pure reads,  we collect rent only if it is higher than 5000 gas.

-However, larger thresholds decrease the frequency with which rent is collected, which lowers the informativeness of the rent timestamp.
-So, we propose a smaller value of 2500 gas for storage cells and account nodes.
-This value corresponds to their approximate annual rent.
-For the rental cap, we use 5000 gas, which is what the rent would be if an account or storage cell remains untouched for 2 years.
-For contract code, we set the threshold higher, at 15,000 gas with a cap of 30,000 gas.
-Trying to spread the storage rent for a contract across many users (for "fairness") would require too many trie updates.

 ## Backwards Compatibility

 As already mentioned, this change needs a hard fork.
-In most cases, increasing the `gaslimit` should enough to account for rent payments.
-RPC method to `estimate_gas` will provide reasonable guidance.
-However, there can be some breaking changes.

-*Value-transferring* `CALL`s cost 9000 gas.
-From this 9000, an amount 2300 gas is subtracted as a *call stipend* and passed to the *receiving* contract.
-The stipend is intended to cover the cost for logging the value transfer.
-If the receiving contract performs any  `BAL` or `SLOAD` operations as part of logging, and if enough rent has accumulated in those accounts or storage cells, then some CALLs may fail.

-Contracts that make CALLs to external contacts with specific gas limits can also fail.
-Such patterns have been discouraged for quite some time now, at least since EIP-150, which increased awareness that gas costs can change  and developers should not make their execution logic rely on the gas schedule.

-We think such breaks will be rare in RSK.
-We also note that the Ethereum community has deliberated and implemented potentially breaking changes of similar magnitude, most recently EIP-2929 which increased trie read operations by 3X.
+Since rent is collected at the end of transaction execution, we do not expect any breaking changes.
+All existing contracts should work as before.
+However, the amount of gas consumed by transactions will be higher than before, but only if a transaction triggers rent collection.
+Therefore, users and applications should increase the `gaslimit` from previouly used vales.
+In most cases, the RPC method to `estimate_gas` will provide reasonable guidance, however, users should add a little extra to account for the fact that rent payments are state dependent.
+The actual rent collected can be higher or lower than expected depending on when a transacion gets included in a block.

 ## Implementations

-Previously, the authors implemented a version with significant overlap with the current proposal.
-That implementation is being modified and will be shared with the community.
-This RSKIP will be modified with updated information at that point.

-### Implementation notes (RSKJ)

-Trie related
-- Use `long` for `lastRentPaidTime` with a default value of -1 (minus one).
-This value can help distinguish missing timestamps (which will default to 0).
-Recall that the trie data structure is also used for other tries (transactions, receipts)
-- RSKJ currently uses an *implicit* node version number `01` as part of `flags` (bit positions 6, 7).
-For serialization, these bit positions should be changed to version 2 i.e. `10` in `flags`.
-- Can use `nodeVersion` 0 when reading nodes with `Orchid` serialization format using `fromMessageOrchid()`.
-This will not affect encoding or hashing for Orchid.
-- the trie `put(key, value)`  method has to be *generalized* to `put(key, value, lastRentPaidTime)` to incorporate  `lastRentPaidTime`.
-The default value `put(key, value, -1` can be used for puts that do not need a timestamp (e.g. version 1 nodes, transaction tires, receipts tries)
+An experimental implementation of the proposal is being developed ([work in progress](https://github.com/rsksmart/rskj/pull/1798)).

 ## Test Cases